National Weather Service confirms rare West Virginia tornado

 CHARLESTON, W.Va. — The National Weather Service says storm-related damage indicates that a rare tornado touched down in West Virginia.

-The weather service says on Twitter that a tornado hit the Alum Creek area Monday night along U.S. Route 119 southwest of Charleston.
-The weather service says a survey team is looking at damage in other areas Tuesday in Kanawha County, where large trees toppled onto homes and roads.
+The weather service tweeted that a tornado hit the Alum Creek area Monday night along U.S. Route 119 southwest of Charleston.
+A survey team is examining damage in other areas in Kanawha County, where large trees toppled onto homes and roads.

+The agency said the preliminary strength is EF1 with wind speeds up to 90 mph (145 kph).

 With its vast network of hills and mountains, West Virginia averages two tornadoes a year.